baokakadn/BookingHotelOnline/README.md

 Application.properties :

 Config sending email (USING GMAIL CONFIGURATION):
-Go to application.properties file and change this to your email info : spring.mail.username=YOUR_EMAIL_ADDRESS
+<br/>Go to application.properties file and change this to your email info :
+spring.mail.username=YOUR_EMAIL_ADDRESS
 <br/>spring.mail.password=YOUR_EMAIL_PASSWORD